RasmussenLab/vamb/README.md

 Vamb produces the following output files:

 - `log.txt` - a text file with information about the Vamb run.
 Look here (and at stderr) if you experience errors.
-- `tnf.npz`, `rpkm.npz`, `mask.npz` and `latent.npz` - [Numpy .npz](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) files with TNFs, abundances, which sequences were successfully encoded, and the latent encoding of the sequences.
+- `tnf.npz`, `rpkm.npz`, `mask.npz` and `latent.npz` - [Numpy .npz](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) files with TNFs, RPKM, which sequences were successfully encoded, and the latent encoding of the sequences.
 - `model.pt` - containing a PyTorch model object of the trained VAE.
 You can load the VAE from this file using `vamb.encode.VAE.load` from Python.
 - `clusters.tsv` - a two-column text file with one row per sequence: Left column for the cluster (i.e bin) name, right column for the sequence name.
 You can create the FASTA-file bins themselves using `vamb.vambtools.write_bins`, or using the function `vamb.vambtools.write_bins` (see `doc/tutorial.html` for more details).